TreacherousNexus/mastodome/README.md

 * To view the contents of notifications and hyperlinks you have to copy the entry (highlight and `Ctrl+C`) and paste into an external program

 ## FAQs

-### What features are coming in the next release
-Check out [the milestones](https://github.com/Mastodome/mastodome-qt/milestones) I've set for this project.
-While this is still subject to change (as during the course of development I will inevitably push some functionality out to later releases and pull in other functionality I can do sooner) it gives you a general idea of the order I'm implementing things in and when I expect to release them.

-Please bear in mind that I (Bobby Moss) am just one human being doing this in my spare time in addition to a full-time job, freelance writing work, other side-projects and the usual "life" things.
-I'm not a miracle worker and can't implement every single piece of functionality at the same time!

-Finally, there's [a list of ideas](https://github.com/Mastodome/mastodome-qt/issues?q=is%3Aopen+is%3Aissue+label%3Aidea) for features that might be included in future versions of Mastodome.
-They are often "provisionally" added to a milestone, but this is subject to change.

 ### Is Mastodome open source and/or free software?
 Yes!
 * Mastodome is licensed under a BSD-style license.
 You can see full details in the `LICENSE.TXT` file.